Clothing, Textiles and Interior Design Courses

 Visual Merchandising

 Introduces contemporary display techniques, equipment, and materials for designing three-dimensional product presentations within the retail environment.
-Using advanced computer software, students create and execute original visual programs and storewide promotions.
-Two lectures, one laboratory.
+Using advanced computer software, students create and execute original visual programs.

 CTD